Russo-Ukrainian war: Russian annexation of Crimea (2014)

 On 27 February 2014, Russian soldiers without insignia began to occupy Crimea.
 At first, Russia denied that the soldiers were theirs, instead claiming they were local "self-defense" units.
-Later, Putin admitted that they were Russian special forces, and said that he decided to "return" Crimea to Russia when the revolution happened.
+Later, Putin admitted that they were Russian special forces and said that he decided to "return" Crimea to Russia when the revolution happened.
 Russia took advantage of the uncertainty in Ukraine immediately after the ousting of Yanukovych.

-The unmarked Russian soldiers seized the Crimean parliament and government buildings, as well as setting up checkpoints to restrict movement and cut off the Crimean peninsula from the rest of Ukraine.
+The unmarked Russian soldiers seized the Crimean parliament and government buildings in Simferopol, as well as setting up checkpoints to restrict movement and cut off the Crimean peninsula from the rest of Ukraine.
 While the armed men occupied Crimea's parliament, it dismissed the Crimean government and installed a pro-Russian government under Sergey Aksyonov, whose party won only 4% of votes in the last election.
-Historian Andrew Wilson and journalist Luke Harding called this the "Crimean coup".
+Historian Andrew Wilson and journalist Luke Harding called this the "Crimean coup."
 The parliament then announced a referendum on Crimea's status.
-Russian rebel commander Igor 'Strelkov' Girkin later admitted:"Rebels assembled lawmakers to corral them into the hall so that they could vote.
+No journalists had been allowed inside, and some MPs said votes had been cast for them even though they were not present.
+Russian rebel commander Igor 'Strelkov' Girkin later admitted:Unfortunately, I saw no support from public authorities in Simferopol ...
+Rebels assembled lawmakers to corral them into the hall so that they could vote.
 I was one of the commanders of those rebels.
-I saw that from the inside".
+I saw that from the inside.

 On 1 March, the Federation Council of Russia approved the use of armed force in Ukraine.
 Ukraine's prime minister, Arseniy Yatsenyuk, said that Russian military intervention would be the beginning of war, and Ukraine's representative told the UN Security Council that Russia was committing "an act of aggression against the state of Ukraine".
-Unmarked Russian special forces occupied airports and communications centers, and blockaded Ukrainian military bases, such as the Southern Naval Base.
-Russian commander Strelkov admitted that most Crimean authorities, police and army units remained loyal to Ukraine, even if some were reluctant to carry out Ukrainian authorities' orders.
+Unmarked Russian special forces occupied airports and communications centres, and blockaded Ukrainian military bases, such as the Southern Naval Base.
 Russian cyberattacks shut down websites of the Ukrainian government, news media, and social media.
 Cyberattacks also enabled Russian access to the mobile phones of Ukrainian officials and members of parliament, further disrupting communications.

 The referendum was held under Russian occupation on 16 March 2014.
 According to the Russian-installed authorities, the result was in favour of joining Russia.
 It annexed Crimea on 18 March 2014.
+It was the first time since World War II that a European country had annexed part of another.
 Following this, Russian forces seized Ukrainian military bases in Crimea and captured their personnel.
 On 24 March, Ukraine ordered its remaining troops to withdraw.
 On 15 April, Ukraine's parliament declared Crimea temporarily occupied by Russia.
-Russia militarised the peninsula and made nuclear threats.
-In response to the annexation, some NATO members began training the Ukrainian army.
+Russia militarized the peninsula and made nuclear threats.
+In his Crimean speech, Putin said Crimea had always been Russian and should never have become part of an independent Ukraine.
+He claimed that Russia did not want to take any other regions of Ukraine.